ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/01_install_ampl_from_docker.rst

 Welcome to the ATOM Modeling PipeLine now that you have installed Docker!
 You are ready to use the `AMPL <https://github.com/ATOMScience-org/AMPL>`_ Tutorials on your journey to build a machine learning model.

-To kick-start the Tutorial series, check out **Tutorial 2, "Data Curation"** , to learn how to curate a dataset that will be used throughout the Tutorial series.
+To kick-start the Tutorial series, check out **Tutorial 2, "Data Curation"** , to learn how to curate a dataset that will be used throughout the series.

 If you have specific feedback about a tutorial, please complete the `AMPL Tutorial Evaluation <https://forms.gle/pa9sHj4MHbS5zG7A6>`_.